-Confirmation of your representation: In order to be eligible to view the Prospectus or make an investment decision with respect to the said securities, prospective investors must be non-U.S. persons (as defined in Regulation S under the U.S. Securities Act ("Regulation S") located outside the United States.
-The Prospectus is being sent to you at your request and, by accessing the Prospectus, you shall be deemed to have represented to the Issuer, the Joint Global Coordinators and the Joint Bookrunners that (1) you are purchasing the securities being offered in an offshore transaction (within the meaning of Regulation S) and the electronic mail address that you gave us and to which this transmission has been delivered is not located in the United States, its territories and possessions, any State of the United States or the District of Columbia and (2) you consent to delivery of the Prospectus by electronic transmission.
+Confirmation of your representation: In order to be eligible to view the Prospectus or make an investment decision with respect to the said securities, prospective investors must be non-U.S. persons (as defined in Regulation S under the U.S. Securities Act ("Regulation S")) located outside the United States.
+The Prospectus is being sent to you at your request and, by accessing the Prospectus, you shall be deemed to have represented to the Issuer and the Joint Bookrunners that (1) you are not a U.S. person nor are you purchasing for the account or benefit of a U.S. person, (2) you are purchasing the securities being offered in an offshore transaction (within the meaning of Regulation S) and the electronic mail address that you gave us and to which this transmission has been delivered is not located in the United States, its territories and possessions, any State of the United States or the District of Columbia and (3) you consent to delivery of the Prospectus by electronic transmission.